Mesa (computer graphics): Implementations of rendering APIs

 4th Version of 2020 is 20.3. v3d and v3dv are new drivers for OpenGL and Vulkan 1.0 with Broadcom hardware like Raspberry Pi 4.
 OpenCL 1.2 is full supported in clover module.
 Zink support OpenGL 3.3+.
 LLVMpipe virtual driver support now OpenGL 4.5+ with 4.6 in view.
-VALLIUM as Vulkan Tree of LLVMpipe is merged.
+Lavapipe (originally called Vallium) as Vulkan Tree of LLVMpipe is merged.

 In Mesa 21.0 d3d12 will be merged with OpenGL 3.0 to 3.3.
 Microsoft and Collabora develops new emulation d3d12 in WSL2 to Windows 10 with Direct 3D 12.
 OpenCL 1.2 is also target in d3d12.
 An acceleration of factor 2 to 5 is done in Benchmark SPECviewperf with improved OpenGL Code.
 Many Mesa 21.0 features improves performance.
 New Release 21.0.0 is public since 11 March 2021.

 Mesa 21.1 is second release of year 2021.
 OpenGL 4.6+ and OpenGL ES 3.1+ is available for Zink.
-AMD Driver 600g can change to NIR with more possibilities for old Radeeon HD 5000 and 6000 cards.
+AMD Driver 600g can change to NIR with more possibilities for old Radeon HD 5000 and 6000 cards.
 Qualcomm Turnip reaches Vulkan 1.1+ and software emulation Lavapipe Vulkan 1.1+.
 Google VirtIO GPU Driver Venus with Vulkan 1.2+ is merged in experimental state with low performance in mesa main tree.

 Mesa 21.2 is third release of year 2021.
 Google Virtual Vulkan IO Driver Venus will be official introduced with full Vulkan 1.2+ support (more mesamatrix).
 ARM Panfrost: OpenGL ES 3.1+ Support is available and panVK is the new Vulkan Driver.
 Initial support started for ARM Apple M1 with new driver Asahi.
 21.2 is available since 4 August 2021.

 An old plan is to split old drivers in a classic tree with many advantages in programming, support, bug fixing for the modern gallium 3D part.

 One problem here is Intel i965 with support of Popular old hardware to Intel Haswell and before also with Windows 10 support.
 A new Gallium3D driver Crocus for Intel Gen 4 Graphics to Haswell is here in development to complete here the gallium3D area with possible split in the next time of year 2021.
 Crocus is optional available in 21.2.
 Amber branch is for old drivers without Gallium 3D Functions like Radeon R200, intel i915 and 965 with actual version 21.3.9.

 In Version 22.0 Classic drivers are retired.
 Vulkan 1.3 is available for Intel Anvil and AMD RADV.

 Microsoft introduces new driver „Dozen“ for WSL 2 in early development stage as Vulkan over d3d12 in Mesa 22.1.

 RustiCL is available at 22.3 with official OpenCL 3.0 Conformance for Intel XE Graphics.
 Performance is equal and better to AMD ROCm with AMD 6700 XT Card.

 A main development target of Mesa 23.0 was ray tracing for Vulkan.